smscommunity/sms-guide/_general/info/retime/load.transitions.md

 # Transition Animation Frames

 It may be difficult to determine when a load starts or ends.
 Here is a list all transition animinations showcasing each individual frame.
-Note these reference the GCN version, and that 3DAS transistion animations may vary.
+Note these reference the GCN version, and 3DAS transistion animations may vary.

 ## Animations
 [13F Fade In](https://imgur.com/gallery/fade-13f-FcOMV5m)